 We have heard some persuasive arguments on opt-outs and why we should move towards an opt-out system, and I certainly understand the thinking behind that proposal.
 To add my personal experience of this, my constituent Patricia Carroll regularly lobbies me on the subject.
 Her daughter Natalie suffered from anorexia and diabetes, and died awaiting a kidney and pancreas transplant.
 Patricia tried to donate her own kidney to Natalie but was not a match.
 Following Natalie’s death, she decided to become a live donor.
 Last year—I think it was around Christmas—she gave a kidney to a 22-year-old young man called Joe who had been on dialysis for three or four years.

 There are obvious attractions to opt-outs as a tool; anything that will increase the pool of available organs will obviously be attractive.
 However, opt-outs on their own are not a panacea, and the references to what we can learn from Spain are significant.
-It is about what is wrapped around it.
+The issue is about what is wrapped around that.
 Specifically, it is not just about public understanding and public awareness of why we need donation and what it means, but about how the medical profession deals with it.